ocftw/OpenGovReport14-16/src/jade/md/en/ch-2.md

 ### Political Impact

-> Transparency: has facilitated government transparency to a degree but many key datasets are not open;
+> * Transparency: has facilitated government transparency to a degree but many key datasets are not open
-> Efficiency: has not improved government efficiency and implementation
+> * Efficiency: has not improved government efficiency and implementation

 Open data has had some positive impact on transparency and public accountability and this can be seen in the application of election and budget data.
 After Taiwan’s 2016 general elections, civic tech communities used the Central Election Commission (CEC)’s data and produced an Election Distribution Map to further analyze the results of the election.
 In 2015, the Taipei City Government also worked with experts in the communities and displayed the budgets of the second half of the year in an interactive and visualized way so that people could understand how the budgets would be used quickly and easily.
 This method was later adopted by other local governments.
 However, apart from elections and budgets, much key data regarding government transparency and accountability is not open or has not become 3-start data yet.
 For example, data about political donations, public officer property declarations, and government procurement and spending needs to be opened and organized on DATA.GOV.TW as quickly as possible to promote government transparency and public accountability.